t177754/GabaritoPDF/README.md

 Program that takes a PDF with many proof templates and returns a table with the grade to each one.
 To make use please download the 'default.pdf' and apply to your students.
-To run some tests there are two proofs at input folder.
+To run some tests there is a resolved template at input folder.

 The Flask server is corrector_ui.py